zshivers/zshivers.github.io/_posts/2023-11-01-playa-navigator.md

 ![Startup animation when running the firmware on the host](assets/img/simulator-startup.gif)

-## Interactive Testing in the Broswer
+## Interactive Testing in the Browser
 Interactive tests can be a reasonable replacement for integration or unit tests that would otherwise be very sophisticated.
 I wanted to emulate being at any location on the playa, and checking that the display was showing the right address.
 It was perfect to test out if the bearing algorithm was giving the right directions to waypoints.

 ![](assets/img/interactive-test-location.gif)